-It was March of 2010 when I first shared this Empty Tomb Cake.
-Since then it’s been a yearly tradition as part of our Easter celebrations.
+It was March of 2010 when I first shared this Empty Tomb Cake with the interwebs.
+Since then it’s been a yearly tradition as part of our family’s Easter celebrations.

 Thanks to the novelty and creativity of historically themed Playmobil, my kids and I have been able to create diorama-style cakes for a number of occasions.
-Playmobil action figures are great decorations for birthday cakes!
+Decorating cakes with Playmobil is super fun!

 After several years of placing only the Roman guards on the cake, a few years ago we took a new turn.
-FishChickthen6 asked where the women were.
+My youngest daughter, then 6, asked where the women were.

 You see, we’d been reading through the gospels and watching the Bible TV program, but I wasn’t sure she was listening.
 When I told her we were going to make the cake, she said we needed the women.